damevin/pdf-service/deploy/README.md

 When running an NPM script (for instance `npm run build`), this error happens when the required dependencies are missing.
 Simply run `npm ci` on the command line to install all the project's dependencies, then try again.

-### The MongoDB connection isn't established

-Make sure the MongoDB server is running and that you can access it using another client (for instance Robo3T).

-If the MongoDB server is configured with a SSL/TLS certificate, you should set the `MONGODB_SECURE` environment variable to either `tls` or `self-signed`, depending on whether the certificate has been emitted by a trusted certificate authority (for instance Let's Encrypt), or has been self-generated and signed (for instance using OpenSSL).
-Default is `off`.

 ### Missing `pino-pretty` module